Leffen: Career

 Hjelte started playing Super Smash Bros. in 2009, when he was introduced to Super Smash Bros.
 Melee.
 He initially started as a Yoshi and Falco player before switching to Fox.
 Leffen feels that he made the gradual switch from Falco to Fox because he views Falco as requiring more discipline and Fox being more suited to his play style.

 He placed 9th in the Swedish national tournament B.E.A.S.T 2 within his first year of playing Melee.
 Throughout 2014 Leffen began placing highly in tournaments and defeating the top five Melee players regularly.
 Prior to EVO 2014, Joe Cribari of Nintendo Enthusiast listed Leffen among the three "underdogs" with the greatest chance to win the tournament.
 He finished 9th at EVO 2014.

-In VGBootCamp's Apex 2015 Salty Suite, Hjelte defeated Kashan "Chillin" Khan in a first-to-five set without dropping a single game.
-Because of this, Hjelte has the "rights" to use Fox's default color.
+In VGBootCamp's Apex 2015 Salty Suite, Hjelte defeated Kashan "Chillin" Khan in a first-to-five set without dropping a single game, and gained the "rights" to use Fox's default color.
 Mang0 subsequently challenged Hjelte to a 1,000 money match if they were to face-off in the Apex Singles bracket.
 Hjelte would in turn beat Mango when they played in Winners' Semifinals.
 After defeating Mew2King at Apex 2015 in singles bracket, Hjelte has taken at least one set off each of the "five gods" of Melee.
 Hjelte ultimately finished third in Apex 2015 Melee singles.

 On March 9, 2015, Hjelte was signed by Team SoloMid as its first player on their Super Smash Bros. division, as well as their first fighting game player.
 At CEO 2015 in Orlando, Florida, Leffen won his first American major, defeating Armada.
 He placed 5th at EVO 2015 later that year, despite being a favorite to win.
 He was upset by Panda Global's Plup who played Samus.
 Melee it on Me ranked Leffen as the 2nd best player in the world in their summer 2015 mid-season rankings.
 Leffen was barred from entering the United States just before The Big House 5 tournament because he was travelling on an Electronic System for Travel Authorization (ESTA) and employed by US-based Team SoloMid.

 On February 16, 2016, Leffen became sponsored by Red Bull as an official Red Bull Athlete.
 As of 2018, he was no longer with Red Bull.